wallacejd12/Udacity-Neighborhood-Map/README.md

 **Option 2**

 1. Go to [https://github.com/wallacejd12/Udacity-Neighborhood-Map](https://github.com/wallacejd12/Udacity-Neighborhood-Map)
-2. Download copies of all files and folders
+2. Download all files and folders.
-3. Open the index.html file to begin viewing the neighborhood map
+3. Open the index.html file to begin viewing the neighborhood map.